Contemporary Literature and Culture

 Murphy, Neil.
 “John Banville’s Fictions of Art,” The Oxford Handbook of Modern Irish Fiction.
 Ed.
 Liam Harte.
 Oxford: Oxford University Press, 2020, 320-334.

 Murphy, Neil.
-“The Novel as Heartbeat: The Dead Narrator in Mike McCormack’s Solar Bones,” The Routledge Companion to Literature and Death.
-Eds Murphy, Jernigan, and Wang, 2020, 109-120.
+“The Novel as Heartbeat: The Dead Narrator in Mike McCormack’s Solar Bones,” The Routledge Companion to Death and Literature (ed.
+Wang, Jernigan, and Murphy).
+Routledge, 2020, 109-120.

 Ongoing Research Projects